 There have been very few attempts at implementing hiPSC-CM biophysical models due to inconsistent experimental data.
-Earlier model by Paci et al. [15] was formulated based on inadequate data at that time.
+Earlier model by Paci et al. [15] was formulated based on limited data at that time.
 More recent models by Paci et al. [13][50] and Koivumaki et al. [16] incorporated more realistic calcium handling.
 The study by Kernik et al. [14] adopted experimental data from multiple sources in an attempt to cover the range of variability seen in these cells.
 However, the unresolved inconsistencies in recording and clamping protocols used by the various sources have the potential to introduce unwarranted deviations in the hiPSC-CM electrophysiological parameter range as well as the generalizability of the baseline model.
 Our model recapitulates experimentally recorded hiPSC-CM AP morphology with high fidelity.
-Moreover, it is able to qualitatively reproduce the experimentally reported [51] effects of: i) APD prolongation caused by IKr block, ii) Reduction in AP magnitude and rate of change of upstroke voltage as a result of Na+ channel block, iii) loss of notch-shaped AP (Phase I repolarization) due to Ito blockade, iv) triangulation of AP due to IKr or Ito blockades, v) significant AP shortening due to ICaL block, and vi) loss of automaticity as a result of If blockade.
+Moreover, it is able to qualitatively reproduce the experimentally reported [51] effects of: i) APD prolongation caused by IKr block, ii) Reduction in AP magnitude and rate of change of upstroke voltage as a result of Na+ channel block, iii) loss of notch-shaped AP (Phase I repolarization) due to Ito blockade, iv) triangulation of AP due to IKr or Ito blockades, v) significant AP shortening due to ICaL block, vi) loss of automaticity as a result of If blockade, and vii) alterations in spontaneous firing rate as a result of INCX block and hyperkalemia conditions.
 Our model was also able to produce the experimentally observed effects of channel blocks on frequency of spontaneous APs (cycle length) and maximum diastolic potentials in hiPSC cells.
-[52][53][54][43]
+In presence of adrenergic stimulation and hypercalcemia, our model was able to generate DAD-induced triggered activity as a result of SR Ca2+ overload.

+One of the advantages of our model over the existing ones is the inclusion of atria-specific ionic channels, IKur and IKACh. which have recently been found to be present and functional in hiPSC-CMs [52].
+The inclusion of IKACh allows for the investigation of the variability in the spontaneous beating frequency influenced by parasympathetic influences and/ or the presence of acetylcholine which have been found to reduce the heart rate.
+Our model can qualitatively reproduce the effects of atria-specific drugs such as carbachol and 4-AP.
+IKACh is actively involved in maintenance of atrial fibrillation, including chronic atrial fibrillation [53].
+Recent advances in cell differentiation techniques use IKACh and IKur as markers to identify atrial-like hiPSC-CMs which were preferentially produced by retinoic acid treatment [54]. the atrial-like CMs are being increasingly used for disease modeling and pre-clinical screening of antiarrhythmic drugs [43].
+As such, our model is valuable in disease modeling and simulations of atrial phenotypes.